terodox/terodox.tech/content/posts/2020-01-12--handling-web-component-markup-with-lit-html/index.md

 This is the work horse of lit-html.
 The render function takes the TemplateResult and performs the work of rendering everything that has changed to the DOM.
 This makes the process of updating markup to match state changes trivial.

-The actual function take two parameters: the TemplateResult and the DOM element to render into.
+The actual function takes two parameters: the TemplateResult and the DOM element to render into.

 Here's a simple example: